medic/rdt-capture/readme_assets/rdt_configuration.md

 | `FIDUCIAL_MAX_WIDTH`                | :heavy_minus_sign:  | `double`             |              | TODO |
 | `FIDUCIAL_TO_RESULT_WINDOW_OFFSET`  | :heavy_minus_sign:  | `double`             |              | TODO |

+Note that the `LINE_INTENSITY` gives the developer direct control over the interpretation accuracy of RDTScan for the target RDT.
+If RDTScan is under-reporting positive cases because it is missing faint lines, `LINE_INTENSITY` can be decreased to lower the threshold needed for a postivie test result.
+Conversely, if RDTScan is over-reporting positive cases, `LINE_INTENSITY` can be increased.